cholla-hydro/cholla/src/gravity/paris/README.md

 *PoissonZero3DBlockedGPU* uses discrete sine transforms (DSTs) instead of Fourier transforms to enforce zero-valued, non-periodic boundary conditions.
 It is currently a monolithic class, not depenedent on a *Henry* class.
-It is used by the Cholla class *Potential_Paris_Galactic* to solve Poisson problems with non-zero, non-periodic, analytic boundary conditions.
+It is used by the Cholla class *PotentialParisGalactic* to solve Poisson problems with non-zero, non-periodic, analytic boundary conditions.

-*Potential_Paris_Galactic::Get_Potential()* uses *PoissonZero3DBlockedGPU::solve()* as follows.
+*PotentialParisGalactic::Get_Potential()* uses *PoissonZero3DBlockedGPU::solve()* as follows.
 - Subtract an analytic density from the input density, where the analytic density matches the input density at the domain boundaries.
 This results in a density with zero-valued boundaries.
 - Call *PoissonZero3DBlockedGPU::solve()* with this density with zero-valued boundaries.
 - Add an analytic potential to the resulting potential, where the analytic potential is the solution to the Poisson equation for the analytic density that was subtracted from the input density.
 The resulting sum of potentials is the solution to the Poisson problem for the full input density.